SBA 7(a) Loans: Your Complete Guide To Terms, Fees, & Eligibility

 SBA 7(a) Loan Collateral Requirements

-Collateral can include commercial real estate, inventory, machinery, equipment, accounts receivable, or personal assets of the business owner.
 When applying for an SBA 7(a) loan, everything your business owns will be considered collateral.
 Any assets purchased with financing will be considered “primary” collateral.

-SBA Loan 7(a) Loan Program Application Checklist
+SBA Loan 7(a) Loan Application Checklist

-What Documents are Needed for an SBA Loan?
+What Documents Are Needed For An SBA Loan?

 - Borrower information form